7 Reasons You Should Visit Obidos, Portugal

 The silence in Obidos is an addiction.

 With not more than a few thousand residents, barely any supermarkets, clubs, loud streets, or even the noise of usual traffic, the town is ideal to take a break from the hustle and bustle.
+Surrounded by books, history, paintings, and slow life, Obidos makes a great spot for those looking at inspiration and serenity.

-What better way to pause or start a life together than being in an ancient town that is nothing but a wonder on Earth!
+I would even go to the extent of suggesting Obidos as a honeymoon spot for creative souls.
+What better way to pause or start a life together than being in an ancient town that is nothing but a wonder on Earth?

 Obidos Key Facts

-• Check out TripAdvisor for hotels in Obidos
+• Check out TripAdvisor for hotels in Obidos.

 • Check the Festival calendar for Obidos before you plan a trip.
 Literature Festivals, Fado Nights, and more are often organized in the old town.